patrickbucher/sicp/diary.md

 differentiation from a math perspective by computing the examples on my own before I start working on the exercises.

+I worked through the three sample calculations and checked them on WolframAlpha.
+Now I'm confident that I understand the basics.

 # 2022-11-01 (Tu)

 Today was a very unproductive day in terms of SICP.
 I only started reading the